 To prevent dust and dirt from reentering the air, the Blizzard features an incredibly effective, three-stage filtration system.
 It’s easy to lift out and to release into the garbage.
 There wasn’t a cloud of dust that escapes the storage container when you dispose of the dust and dirt.
 I found that pretty good and thanks, to the three-pronged approach to air filtration.

 “In the first stage of filtration, coarse particles are thoroughly separated from fine dust.
 Then, dust is held in the pleated Gore®CleanStream® fine dust filter located inside the vacuum.
 With normal use, the easily removable filter container should be rinsed once or twice a year under running water, with cleaning prompted by sensor controls.
-The hygienic disposal process has been certified by the US American IBR Laboratories, the international market leader in testing filtration performance.”.@MieleCanada #ad #BlizzardisHere offers both options that are maintenance-free & filters that… Click To Tweet
+The hygienic disposal process has been certified by the US American IBR Laboratories, the international market leader in testing filtration performance.”.@MieleCanada #ad #BlizzardisHere offers both options that are maintenance-free & filters that will never need to be replaced.
+Click To Tweet

 The Miele Blizzard CX 1 Powerline is priced at $699.
 It is available today and you can get your own at any Miele Experience Centre, Best Buy, Bed, Bath & Beyond, Costco, Amazon and Hudsons Bay.
 Pssst…stay tuned as I may be giving one away during the holidays!